ombulabs/blog/_posts/2017-11-15-setup-monit-notifications-on-slack.md

 ---
 layout: post
 title:  "Setup Monit notifications on Slack"
-date: 2017-11-13 09:45:00
+date: 2017-11-15 09:45:00
 categories: ["monit", "slack"]
 author: "luciano"
 ---

-[Monit](https://mmonit.com/monit/) is a powerful tool for monitoring processes on [Unix](https://en.wikipedia.org/wiki/Unix) systems and sometimes it could be very useful to receive notifications about a specific process from your server to your everyday tool, [Slack](https://slack.com/).
+[Monit](https://mmonit.com/monit/) is a powerful tool for monitoring processes on [Unix](https://en.wikipedia.org/wiki/Unix) systems and sometimes it can be very useful to receive notifications about a specific process from your server to your everyday tool, [Slack](https://slack.com/).
 This article will show you exactly how to do that.

 <!--more-->

 In the examples we are using a [Linux](https://en.wikipedia.org/wiki/Linux) environment running [Ubuntu](https://www.ubuntu.com/) `16.04`.
-Also the process that we will be monitoring is [Mosquitto](https://projects.eclipse.org/projects/technology.mosquitto), but can be applied to any process just by changing the configuration.
+Also the process that we will be monitoring is [Mosquitto](https://projects.eclipse.org/projects/technology.mosquitto), but you can monitor any process just by changing the configuration.

 ### Setup Slack